chie7tain/week-four-task-backend-decagon/task-two/README.md

 The script takes two arguments, `input` and `output`

 `input` should be a list of csv files to be provided to your program.
-This can be a glob `output` should be the path where a JSON file of your report should be written.
+This can be a glob `output` should be the path to where a JSON file of your report should be written.

 ### To run an analysis on a set of files